ARM-software/arm-trusted-firmware/docs/user-guide.md

     value of `DEBUG` - i.e. by default this is only enabled for a debug build of the firmware.

+*   `TSP_INIT_ASYNC`: Choose BL3-2 initialization method as asynchronous or
+    synchronous, e.g. "(see "Initializing a BL3-2 Image" section in [Firmware Design])".
+It can take the value 0 (BL3-2 is initialized using synchronous method) or 1 (BL3-2 is initialized using asynchronous method).
+    Default is 0.

 ### Creating a Firmware Image Package

 FIPs are automatically created as part of the build instructions described in